 Evans led things away on lap 34, with Wehrlein holding off Rowland before the Yorkshireman fired it up the inside of the Porsche and Evans for the lead at the hairpin before da Costa sliced by just a turn later.

 Dennis ran deep into the hairpin on lap 36, losing four spots and ultimately having to pit due to a right-front puncture having come into close contact with da Costa’s Porsche.
+With six laps left and energy in-hand, having driven from 20th on the grid, it proved to be a super costly coming together.

 Six laps were added for those spells under caution, and Evans headed the way from Vergne – having taken his remaining Attack Mode.

+Every corner seemed to be three-wide for the lead and beyond as the laps ticked away.
 Cassidy meanwhile, had come for nowhere – 21st on lap 21, having slipped down from ninth – to take second from Rowland with just three laps left to run and hit the front.

 From there, he bolted – the Jaguar driver some 1.5 seconds quicker than Vergne behind and striding to a two-second advantage out-front as second to eighth squabbled.